copsTvFan/cops-episode-guide/guide.md

   LE WEEZ.
 The driver Mrs. Anderson has over $9000 worth of traffic warrants and her license is suspend.
 The passenger Mr. Burton is sucking a lollipop and has no license either.
-She is pulled out and has no pockets to search and says she knows why she's getting arrested then yells “What?” really loud.
+She is pulled out and has no pockets to search and says she knows why she's getting arrested then yells "What?" really loud.
 He says the tape case and magazines are his and wants to know why they got pulled over.
 No front license plate.
 She starts crying in the back.
 He is free to go so he grabs his stuff and walks away.
 Bill finds an exacto knife